 • the pain is acute, localized in the anus and radiates to the tailbone, pelvis (perineum) or abdomen.

-Diagnostics of pathological processes
+Diagnosis of pathological processes

 • Computed tomography can detect polyps and other pathological formations.

-• Biopsy is used to determine malignancy
+• A biopsy is used to determine malignancy

 • Ultrasound of the anus.
-Based on this study, one can assume the presence of neoplasms, determine their location and size, detect, and so on.
+Based this study one can assume the presence of neoplasms, determine their location and size, detect them, and so on.

-Discomfort in the anorectal region
+Discomfort in the anorectal area

 Treatment